Section: MOC Requirements

 - Part-time hospital practice patient encounters must be at least 500 in the past two years

 To withdraw from the Focused Practice in Hospital Medicine (FPHM) MOC program, uncheck the box for the Internal Medicine with a Focused Practice in Hospital Medicine certificate on your Manage Certifications page.
 If you withdraw from the program, you will need to select to maintain either your Internal Medicine certificate or a subspecialty certificate (if you have one).
-Points earned toward maintaining your Hospital Medicine certificate may be applied to other certificates you choose to maintain.
+Points earned toward maintaining your Hospital Medicine certification may be applied to other certifications you choose to maintain.